 Students have an obligation to report suspected misconduct.

 A quorum for a hearing shall be no fewer than three voting members of the committee which shall include no fewer than one student member and two faculty members.

 For cases involving graduate students, reasonable efforts will be made to have graduate students serve as the student members of the hearing committee.

+(F) Eligibility.

+To be eligible for appointment, an undergraduate student must possess a minimum 2.5 cumulative grade point average, and all students must maintain a 2.5 cumulative grade point average to continue serving.
+To be appointed or serve, a student should not be under current disciplinary sanction or probation or suspension.
+A student found in violation of the Code who receives a formal reprimand may continue service upon review and determination by the coordinator of the committee.

+Removal.

+The coordinator of the committee may remove committee members under certain circumstances, including but not limited to, not attending training, falling below the minimum grade point average, repeated absences, violating the Code or other applicable laws or rules, policies, standards, or guidelines, or not responding to repeated attempts at communication.
+Whenever possible, notification shall be made in writing to the committee member prior to removal.

 (Board approval dates: 3/2/2001, 7/7/2006, 4/6/2012, 4/8/2016)